Cloud CV template AWS / Azure Security and governance

 Role-specific skills

-AWS or Azure Terraform Kubernetes Linux Networking Security hardening Monitoring CI/CD Incident response Cost optimisation
+AWS Azure Terraform Kubernetes Linux Networking Security hardening Monitoring IAM Cost optimisation

 Working strengths